snowztech/barecms-docs/getting-started/quick-start.md

       "entries": [
         {
           "id": 1,
-          "title": "Welcome to My Blog",
+          "title": "Welcome to BareCMS",
           "content": "This is my first blog post using BareCMS!
-I can manage content through the API and display it on any frontend I choose.", "slug": "welcome-to-my-blog",
+It's incredibly simple and powerful.", "slug": "welcome-to-barecms",
           "created_at": "2024-01-15T10:40:00Z"
-        },
-        {
-          "id": 2,
-          "title": "Why I Chose BareCMS",
-          "content": "BareCMS is incredibly simple yet powerful.
-The API-first approach means I can use any frontend framework I want, and the public data endpoint makes content consumption effortless.", "slug": "why-i-chose-barecms",
-          "created_at": "2024-01-15T10:42:00Z"
-        },
-        {
-          "id": 3,
-          "title": "Getting Started with Headless CMS",
-          "content": "Headless CMS architecture separates content management from presentation.
-This gives developers ultimate flexibility in how they display content.", "slug": "getting-started-headless-cms",
-          "created_at": "2024-01-15T10:44:00Z"
         }
       ]
     }